"I'm collecting player's names for a school project. You know, players just like you! That's right, you—The one holding the controller."

 - The Stronghold series uses the entered name mostly just for profiles.
 However if you enter a common name, from a list of well over two hundred, when the game starts the voice of your scribe says "Greetings Lord/Lady [NAME]!".
 Entering the name "Lord Vader" results in an Easter Egg.

 - Animal Crossing gets you to "tell" Rover/Kapp'n your name when you first arrive by train/taxi/bus (It all depends on the version) and throughout the game, the villagers will always address you by name.
-In City Folk, they'll come up with a nickname later on and everyone will address you by that nickname.
+Starting with Wild World, villagers will come up with a nickname later on, and eventually other villagers may start using that nickname.

 - In an unusual example, the caption for level 5 of Karoshi 2.0 is whatever you had in your clipboard at the time.
 Nonetheless, it surprised many players.